astropy/astropy/docs/utils/data.rst

 files like the IERS data that update regularly.
-Then once the cache on this connected machine is loaded with everything necessary, transport the cache contents to your target machine by whatever means you have available, whether by copying via an intermediate machine, sneakernet, or carrier pigeon.
+Then once the cache on this connected machine is loaded with everything necessary, transport the cache contents to your target machine by whatever means you have available, whether by copying via an intermediate machine, portable disk drive, or some other tool.
 The cache directory itself is somewhat portable between machines of the same UNIX flavour; this may be sufficient if you can persuade your CI system to cache the directory between runs.
 For greater portability, though, you can simply use `~astropy.utils.data.export_download_cache` and `~astropy.utils.data.import_download_cache`, which are portable and will allow adding files to an existing cache directory.